Start a Slippers and Sandals Trading Business in Dubai

 Step 4 - Submit documentation: Provide passport copies, visa details, and any required business plan or shareholder information.

-Step 5 - Pay licence fees and receive approval: Once documents are verified and fees settled, your trading licence is issued, typically within three to five working days.
+Step 5 - Pay license fees and receive approval: Once documents are verified and fees settled, your trading license is issued, typically within three to five working days.

 Step 6 - Open a corporate bank account: Select a UAE-based bank and complete the account opening process, which may take two to four weeks depending on the institution.